 This may seem like a lot to produce, but well-written supporting documents can give an admissions office good reasons to say yes to an application.
 What often makes this challenging for home educators is the sense that not only the student, but also the parent’s work is being judged.
 This sense of looming critique, combined with feeling uncertain about where to start often makes homeschool parents reluctant to tackle this project.
 As a veteran homeschooler, I understand these challenges, because I’ve faced them myself.
 I also know the excitement felt on all sides when the first acceptance letter arrived.

 I’m an Independent Educational Consultant with years of experience as a homeschooler.
 I’ve helped a number of families produce supporting documents that conveyed to admissions offices the breadth and depth of their homeschool experience.
-If this is an area where you need help, contact me at email@example.com.
+If this is an area where you would like one on one assistance, let’s talk.